21 Stunning Varieties of Prayer Plants to Grow at Home

 S. thalia won the Royal Horticultural Society’s Award for Garden Merit in 2012.

-‘Triostar’ is a cultivated variety of S. thalia that you may be interested in adding to your indoor garden.
+‘Triostar’ is a cultivated variety of S. thalia that is also called “never never plant.”

 A close up horizontal image of Stromanthe thalia 'Triostar' growing in a pot indoors pictured on a soft focus background.